lammps/lammps/doc/src/pair_lj_relres.rst

    \quad\mathrm{and}\quad
    \epsilon_I^{CG}=\frac{\left((\sum_{\alpha\in A}\sqrt{\epsilon_\alpha^{FG}\left(\sigma_\alpha^{FG}\right)^6}\right)^4}{\left((\sum_{\alpha\in A}\sqrt{\epsilon_\alpha^{FG}\left(\sigma_\alpha^{FG}\right)^{12}}\right)^2}

-where :math:`I` is an atom type of a hybrid site of a particular group :math:`A`, and corresponding with this group, the summation proceeds over all of its atoms :math:`\alpha`.
-This equation is the monopole term in the underlying Taylor series, and it is indeed relevant only if geometric mixing is applicable for the FG model; if this is not the case, Ref. :ref:`(Chaimovich2) <Chaimovich2>` discusses alternative options, and in such situations the pair_coeff command should be explicitly used for all combinations of atom types :math:`I\;!=J`.
+where :math:`I` is an atom type of a hybrid site of a particular cluster :math:`A`, and corresponding with this cluster, the summation proceeds over all of its sites :math:`\alpha`.
+These equations are derived from the monopole term in the underlying Taylor series, and they are indeed relevant only if geometric mixing is applicable for the FG model; if this is not the case, Ref. :ref:`(Chaimovich2) <Chaimovich2>` discusses the alternative formula, and in such a situation, the pair_coeff command should be explicitly used for all combinations of atom types :math:`I\;!=J`.

 The switching distance is another crucial parameter in RelRes: decreasing it improves the computational efficiency, yet if it is too small, the molecular simulations may not capture the system behavior correctly.
 As a rule of thumb, the switching distance should be approximately :math:`\,\sim\!
-1.5\sigma` :ref:`(Chaimovich1)
+1.5\sigma` :ref:`(Chaimovich1) <Chaimovich1>`;
-<Chaimovich1>`;  recommendations can be found in Ref. :ref:`(Chaimovich2)
+recommendations can be found in Ref. :ref:`(Chaimovich2) <Chaimovich2>`.
-<Chaimovich2>`.
-Regarding the smoothing zone itself, :math:`\,\sim\!
-0.1\sigma` is recommended; if desired, switching can be eliminated by setting the inner switching cutoff, :math:`r_{si}`, equal to the outer switching cutoff, :math:`r_{so}` (the same is true for the other cutoffs :math:`r_{ci}` and :math:`r_{co}`).
+Regarding the smoothing zone itself, :math:`\,\sim\!0.1\sigma` is recommended; if desired, smoothing can be eliminated by setting the inner switching distance, :math:`r_{si}`, equal to the outer switching distance, :math:`r_{so}` (the same is true for the cutoffs :math:`r_{ci}` and :math:`r_{co}`).

 ----------

-As an example, imagine that in your system, a molecule is comprised just of one group such that one atom type (#1) is associated with its hybrid site, and another atom type (#2) is associated with its ordinary sites (in total, there are 2 atom types).
+As an example, imagine that in your system, a molecule is comprised just of one cluster such that one atom type (#1) is associated with its hybrid site, and another atom type (#2) is associated with its ordinary sites (in total, there are 2 atom types).
 If geometric mixing is applicable, the following commands should be used: